 You already know that the average individual pays $440 per month, and the average cost of health insurance for a family of 4 is $1,168 — but why?
 Simply, anybody with a spouse or dependents can expect to pay more than individuals alone.
 This is the big difference between individual and family plans since insurance is not only covering one individual but their spouses and children as well.

 If you are married, you have a bit more flexibility.
 You can choose to retain your individual plan or expand to a family plan if you would like your spouse covered.
 The average health insurance cost for a married couple depends on other factors as well, but shopping separately can potentially save couples in this scenario money on their premiums.

-A single male typically has the lowest premiums when compared to women, and the average health insurance cost for a single female is a few more thousand dollars per year.
+A single male typically has the lowest premiums when compared to women, and the average health insurance cost for a single female is slightly more per year.
 This is because women are more likely to go to the doctor, take prescriptions, and are more subject to chronic diseases.

 Depending on how you choose to receive your insurance, you have the choice to select your plan type, which is based on a metal system of Platinum, Gold, Silver, and Bronze.
 There are also Catastrophic options.

 Actuarial Value is the percentage of average total costs for covered health services that a plan will cover.

 Platinum coverage has the highest premiums where insurance will pay 90% of your healthcare costs while you pay 10%.
 This option is great for those who want a lot of healthcare with several visits and prescription medication requirements.